First of all, as a Polishman I feel obliged to apologise for your experience at Warsaw Modlin Airport.

-The buses are usually packed and communication with drivers is limited due to language problems.
+The buses are usually packed full (as the only viable way to get in and out of the airport) and communication with drivers is limited due to language problems.

-Also even if you pre-book, if your flight gets delayed then you are in trouble.
+Also even if you pre-book, your flight may get delayed and you are in trouble anyway.

 If you get stuck, try to get Uber – at least you will know the price in advance.
 Do not use cabs that wait outside of the airport, they are bound to charge you many times what Uber will charge.